lesliehebb/BDAClass/README.md

 # BDAClass
-This is the BDAClass repo
+This is the trivial git exercise.